Reading takeover deal agreed with former Wycombe owner Rob Couhig

 The Royals have been placed under a number of transfer embargoes and been handed points deductions totalling 18 points under Dai’s ownership.

-A Reading fans’ protest group welcomed the impending takeover, with Sell Before We Dai saying in a statement: “It’s a day which we thought, at times, may never happen.
+Reading fans’ protest group Sell Before We Dai also welcomed the news, saying in a statement: “It’s a day which we thought, at times, may never happen.

 “We are incredibly relieved and happy that Reading Football Club are finally under new ownership.
 In the eight years of the Dai Yongge era, every single element of our club went backwards.